Peeling skin syndrome: Signs and symptoms

+It is also important to note that there are several variances and subtypes from Generalized (all over the body) to Localized (Acral Type, mostly hands and feet).
+Additionally, some types have additional issues in contact with moisture, heat, friction, and dust.

 Treatment

 There is no remedy for peeling skin syndrome.
 Treatment focuses on avoiding skin damage and treating symptoms as they occur.
 Ointments are also used to minimize skin peeling and when the blister grows, sterile needles may be activated.
 The condition can be exacerbated by hot temperatures, humidity, and friction.
 Individuals should be informed to avoid exacerbating triggers such as trauma, humidity, heat, perspiration, and water.

 Frequency

 Only several dozen cases have been reported in the literature, making it rare.
 However, because its symptoms are mild and similar to other disorders, it could very well be under-diagnosed.